Scorpion EVO 9mm Carbine

 Distance Shooting and Competition

 For most pistol rounds, bullet velocity increases as barrel length does.
 This is especially true with 9mm ammo.
 This leads to flatter trajectories, allowing for a longer effective range.
 Most 9mm carbines are accurate out to at least 100 yards.
-PCCs are also in their own class in USPSA competitions.
-So those of us that enjoying competing can use our PCCs for that too.
+Additionally, PCCs have carved out their niche in USPSA competitions, making them a great choice for competitive shooters as well.

 Best Budget Carbine: Ruger PC Carbine